What is Federal Verification?

 Transcript are generally received within 10 business days from the IRS’s receipt of the request.

-Please ensure that a Tax transcript is requested.
-Please do not have an IRS TAX Transcript sent directly to St. John’s University are unable to associate them with a student record without a student's XID.
+Please ensure that a Tax Return Transcript is requested.
+Please do not have an IRS Tax Return Transcript sent directly to St. John’s University.
+The University is unable to associate them with a student record without a student's XID.

 Please request that the IRS transcript be sent to your home address.
 Please keep a photocopy of your tax transcript for your records and mail the original tax transcript to the University.
 Include the student's name and St. John’s X ID number at the top of each page of the transcript and have the tax filer or one of the tax filers named on the transcript provide a signature at the top of the first page of the transcript.
 Please do not email copies of your tax transcript to St. John's University: email is not a secure means of sending confidential data.